kvc0/goodmetrics/README.md

 ### Configurations
 **Upstreams**
 * Goodmetrics SDK's.
-If you're a service developer this is where to go.
+If you're a service developer this is where to look.
 * Prometheus.
-If you're stuck with this okay.
+If you're stuck with this then okay.
+You can use `goodmetrics` to adapt it.

 **Downstreams**
 * TimescaleDB.
 The good way; with simple, rich and easy to graph wide tables.
 * OpenTelemetry otlp.
 Strips your measurements' relationships to express them as otel types.
-  (this is for compatibility, it is not an ideal downstream)
+  This is for compatibility, it is not an ideal downstream.
+It does not support t-digests though, unfortunately.

 ### On healing
 Goodmetrics self-heals **schema**, but thinks that **data** from _now_ is most important.